-The time taken for one sitting of the treatment can vary depending on the number of session.
+The time taken for one sitting of the treatment can vary depending on the number of sessions.
 If it is your first session it can take anywhere between four to five hours.
 However, if it is a second or third sitting then it may take up-to two to three hours since the colour and the pigment will already have started to show on the scalp.

-Q: Does getting a scalp micro-pigmentation hurt?
+Q: Does getting a scalp micropigmentation hurt?

 There is obviously mild discomfort that is faced by most people who get a scalp micro-pigmentation treatment done.
 In the beginning of the session the pain is the highest, this gradually decreases as the person becomes more used to it.
-Also, some parts of the head have more nerve ending than others and those areas may hurt more.
-It is however, less painful than a hair-transplant or getting a tattoo, for that matter.
+Also, some parts of the head have more nerve endings than others and those areas may hurt more.
+It is, however, less painful than a hair-transplant or getting a tattoo, for that matter.

 Q: How long does it take to recover?